IBM-Cloud/ibm-cloud-sdk-ruby/gems/ibm_cloud_iam/docs/IdentityOperationsApi.md

 > ApiKeyList list_api_keys(opts)

-Get API keys for a given service or user IAM ID and account ID.
+Get API keys for a given service or user IAM ID and account ID

 Returns the list of API key details for a given service or user IAM ID and account ID.
 Users can manage user API keys for themself, or service ID API keys for  service IDs that are bound to an entity they have access to.
 In case of  service IDs and their API keys, a user must be either an account owner,  a IBM Cloud org manager or IBM Cloud space developer in order to manage  service IDs of the entity.